 I have tried and abandoned numerous other battle royale games before this, but Warzone hooked me the foremost due partially to its excellent controls, blockbuster action movie-like ”I-can’t-believe-that-just-happened’ sequences, and an innovative system within the Gulag that eases a number of the frustration which will accompany battle royale games.
 With Warzone being a free-to-play game, shooter fans owe it to themselves to offer it an attempt.

 One of my favorite things about Death Stranding is that no-one really knew what the game was until it launched and that we could figure that out for ourselves.
 For years, we were teased with surreal trailers of nude Norman Reedus clutching a baby, ghost-like figures of substance haunting desolate landscapes, and photos on Twitter of Hideo Kojima hanging out together with his cast of cool actors.
 What did we get within the end?
 I’m still not entirely sure, but I used to be utterly engrossed by the bizarre and brutal world Kojima and the team dreamt up for us.

-After a messy split with Konami, all eyes were on Kojima for his first new project after decades of tactical espionage action, and that I think the result solidified him together of the all-time great pc game designers of our time.
+After a messy split with Konami, all eyes were on Kojima for his first new project after decades of tactical espionage action, and that I think the result solidified him together as the all-time great pc game designers of our time.
 Video games without Kojima would be like TV without Lynch.
 Creative minds who challenge our expectations of the media we love are a drive for brand spanking new ways to play and luxuriate in games, and that I believe this generation greatly benefited from Death Stranding’s dystopian delivery simulator.